 Does it feel like you can’t quite get things under control or like you’re feeling sad more often than not?
 Is stress, anxiety, or depression getting in the way of you living a more meaningful life?
-Have you heard about Cognitive Behavioral Therapy?
+Have you heard about Cognitive Behavioral Therapy or CBT?
 Are you wondering if it will help you feel better?

 You may be feeling completely exhausted and emotionally drained.
 Maybe you feel sad to the point of not wanting to get out of bed in the morning.
 Perhaps you are having a hard time focusing at work, staying patient with your partner or children, sticking to your daily routine, sleeping at night, or eating well.

 You want to feel calmer, more present, well-rested, less irritable, and more engaged in your life.
 You are looking for ways to feel happier and to find more satisfaction and enjoyment in life.
 Finding ways to better manage some of your stress and worries would help you be a better partner, a more patient parent, a more productive employee, or a more invested friend.

 Yes!
 Everyone experiences stress at times, everyone worries about different things throughout their week, and everyone feels sad sometimes.
 It is normal and healthy to experience a range of emotions.

 If everyone experiences this, how do I know if I need help?

 You may need help if you think you can’t handle these feelings on your own.
 Some things to keep in mind are that when these feelings don’t go away, they keep you from enjoying life, or they affect your day-to-day life, it is probably time to seek help.
 Psychotherapy can be very effective to help you better manage your stress, feel less anxious, feel more energetic, and better engage in your life.